 Date of Birth: April 8, 2011

-Tenzin Kunsang is a very cute girl.
-Her father is in the army and he is the only earning member of the family.
+Tenzin Kunsang is a very cute boy.
+His father is in the army and he is the only earning member of the family.
 Tenzin’s mother is a housewife.
 Tenzin has an elder brother and a sister.
 They are struggling to make the two ends meet.

 Tsering Chonzom, WL#08